I-864 Affidavit of Support: Income Requirements & Processing Time

 • Fourth Preference: Siblings of adult U.S. citizens, along with their spouse and unmarried minor children

-• Select Employment-Based Preference: Some immigrants in certain employment-based categories would need to file if a U.S. citizen or permanent resident relative filed their petition or their relative has “significant ownership interest 5% or more in the entity that filed the petition”
+• Select Employment-Based Preference: Some immigrants in certain employment-based categories would need to file if a U.S. citizen or permanent resident relative filed their petition, or their relative has “significant ownership interest 5% or more in the entity that filed the petition.”

 There is an income requirement that the sponsor, joint sponsor, or substitute sponsor has to meet.
 It is based on the U.S. poverty level guidelines and the number of individuals living in the household.
 To qualify, you need to show income equal to or higher than 125% of the U.S. poverty level for your household.
-A household includes you and any dependents and relatives living with you along with the immigrant you are petitioning.
-You can find the income requirements on the I-864p.

-Below are the 2022 Poverty Guidelines for the 48 contiguous States.
-If the only people residing in the household are the sponsor and the intending immigrant relative, then the minimum annual income to qualify is $22,887.
+Below are the 2025 Poverty Guidelines for the 48 contiguous States.
 The exceptions to this rule are if you don’t live in the 48 contiguous states and are not on active military duty.
-Are you just thinking about securing a green card for your family?
-Let VisaNation assist you throughout the entire process.
-Create your application today!

 Poverty Guidelines for 48 Contiguous States